nellore/docs.rail.bio/docs/tutorial.md

 1. `prep`, which if necessary downloads input FASTQ/FASTA files from a remote server and casts it in a form amenable for further analysis.
 This job flow must always be run before the `align` job flow.

-2. `align`, which aligns preprocessed data and writes outputs described in the Deliverables section below.
-Use the `--deliverables` option described in the Reference section below to control which of Rail-RNA's terminal outputs should be written.
+2. `align`, which aligns preprocessed data and writes outputs explained in [Deliverables](deliverables.md).
+Use the `--deliverables` option described there to control which of Rail-RNA's terminal outputs should be written.

 3. `go`, which runs the `prep` and `align` job flows in succession.